-Apply for a maternity leave loan to gain instant funding to help pay your bills while bonding with your baby.
+Request a maternity leave loan to gain funding to help pay your bills while bonding with your baby.
 Washington State does not have any programs providing income replacement for temporary medical conditions, and you must purchase private short-term disability prior to conception in order to qualify.

 Short-term disability in Washington State may be the best maternity leave pay option for future pregnancies.
 Coverage must begin prior to conception – no exceptions.
 Many women are unaware of this requirement and miss an important opportunity.

 A policy purchased at work covers complications of pregnancy and recovery from normal childbirth.
 One purchased privately outside of your employer covers complications only.

 Collecting unemployment during maternity leave is now a possibility in very narrowly defined situations In Washington State.
 The state has taken advantage of unemployment modernization incentives from the federal government that allows workers to collect unemployment benefits for a good cause.